oracle-livelabs/oml/oml4py-adb/provision-adb-oml/provision-adb-oml.md

 3. On the Create Autonomous Database page, provide the basic information about the database.
 By default, a database name and a display name for the database are provided.
 You can modify these names to enter a user-friendly display name for the ADB instance to easily identify the resource.
 The display name does not have to be unique.

-   > **Note:** We will choose the Display Name *OML_LABS* and the Database Name *OMLLABS* for our example.
+   > **Note:** We will choose the Display Name *OMLLABS* and the Database Name *OMLLABS* for our example.
 You can use the same or create your own, but neither supports blank spaces in the name

    ![Autonomous Database information](images/adb-basic-inform.png " ")